Bloomfield, Queensland: Facilities

 Cook Shire Council operates a public library in Ayton.

 Education

 Bloomfield River State School is a government primary (Prep-6) school for boys and girls at 3202 Rossville-Bloomfield Road (15.9352°S 145.3413°E).
 In 2017, the school had an enrolment of 41 students with 6 teachers and 9 non-teaching staff (5 full-time equivalent).
+Students in the north of the locality are served by Rossville State School in Rossville to the north, but there are no primary schools serving the south-western parts of Bloomfield.

-The nearest secondary school is in Cooktown (approximately 1 hour away).
+The nearest government secondary school is Cooktown State School (to Year 12) in Cooktown to the north; however, it is so distant that only students in the north of Bloomfield could attend.

+Where schools are unavailable, distance education and boarding schools are the alternatives.